SohrabMaleki/SohrabMaleki.github.io/_pages/Talks/kt2.md

 ---
 layout: archive
-title: 'Kinetic Theory - Session 02'
+title: 'Kinetic Theory - Session 02 - 19 March 2025'
 permalink: /talks/kt2/
 ---
 ## Description
 In this lecture, I investigate the Transport Phenomena.
-I begin with the Random Walk problem and consequently express the diffusion, fomulate the viscosity and finally, thermal conductivity using elementary kinetic theory methods.
+I begin with the mean free path; Then I turn to the Random Walk problem and consequently express the diffusion, fomulate the viscosity and finally, thermal conductivity using elementary kinetic theory methods.
+This session was the end of "Elementary Kinetic Theory" topic.

 ## Poster
 <div style="text-align: center;">